Trump faces blame from GOP as he moves forward with WH bid

 “You can’t have a party that’s built around one person’s personality,” he said.

-Former House Speaker Paul Ryan, who clashed with Trump during his first two years in office, called Trump “a drag on our ticket.”
+Former House Speaker Paul Ryan, who clashed with Trump during his first two years in office, called Trump “a drag on our ticket” who would hurt the party’s chances in 2024.

-“We want to win.
-We want to win the White House and we know with Trump we’re so much more likely to lose,” he said in an interview with WISN 12 News.
-“If have a nominee not named Trump, we’re so much more likely to win the White House than if our nominee is Trump.”
+“We want to win the White House and we know with Trump we’re so much more likely to lose,” he said in an interview with WISN 12 News.
+“If we have a nominee not named Trump, we’re so much more likely to win the White House than if our nominee is Trump.”

 Retiring Republican Pennsylvania Sen. Pat Toomey also blamed Trump’s intervention for GOP losses in his state and noted Trump-endorsed candidates did notably worse than other Republicans on the ballot.